 The German Government has supported good governance reform efforts in Afghanistan through the Open Policy Advisory Fund (OPAF) since 2009.
 The focus is on making public administration more efficient and on preventing corruption.

 Many Afghan institutions need to introduce reforms but often lack the necessary expertise.
 The Open Policy Advisory Fund finds and funds the deployment of experts who can support state actors in setting up efficient processes, drawing up or improving strategies and regulations, and providing staff training.
 Thanks to improved organisational structures, clear internal procedures and well-trained staff, the work of the public administration can contribute to more transparent government actions.

-The Fund responds quickly and flexibly to new reform approaches.
-This is made possible by the project’s streamlined implementing structure.
-The strategic direction is set by a high-level committee comprising representatives of the Afghan and German governments.
-Thus it is possible to put project ideas and training courses rapidly into effect.
-The Fund also serves as a point of intersection with other programmes of German-Afghan cooperation, or those of other international donors.
+The programme responds quickly and flexibly to new approaches for reform.
+The strategic direction is set by a committee comprising high-ranking representatives of the Afghan and German Governments.
+Projects and training courses can be implemented quickly.
+OPAF also serves as a point of intersection, for example with other German-Afghan cooperation programmes and with other international donors.

 Preventing corruption.
 The programme supports the Independent Joint Anti-Corruption Monitoring and Evaluation Committee (MEC) with the task of conducting risk analyses to prevent corruption in Afghan government ministries.
 Working relations between the Afghan and Indonesian anti-corruption institutions are strengthened in collaboration with the Anti-Corruption and Integrity sector programme, the German Academy for International Cooperation (AIZ), and the country office of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in Indonesia and are expanded to establish a long-term South-South cooperation arrangement.